 4. Passenger Railroad: passenger trains or passenger-carrying vehicles.
-It may be a self powered railcars, or else a combination of one or more engines and one or more unpowered
+It may be a self powered railcars, or else a combination of one or more engines and one or more unpowered trailers.
+These trains travel station to station or to a depot where passengers board and get off, usually operate on a fixed schedule

-5. Commuter rail: called suburban rail, transport passengers, but only between a city and outer suburbs or near by towns where people need to travel to on a daily basis, for reasons like working.
+5. Commuter rail: called suburban rail, transport passengers, but only between a city and outer suburbs or nearby towns where people need to travel to on a daily basis, for reasons like working.
 Commuter trains also operate by schedules